In need of a quick, easy and healthy lunch?? Try this super easy salmon salad recipe. Enjoy!

 4th of July Brownie Bites – When in doubt, just make your favorite brownie recipe (this one is amazing!) and top with whipped cream and berries!

 Sugar Cookie Bars– Bonus Recipe!!!
 If you want to skip the healthier recipes I would encourage you to try these bars.
-I make these indulgent bars for Christmas and they always a big hit.
+I make these indulgent bars for Christmas and they are always a big hit.
 Just add red, white and blue sprinkles instead of green and red ones.

 If you need more 4th of July recipe ideas this article by Greatist.
 What are your favorite 4th of July recipes and how are you going to make this 4th of July festive?